-Carlos Rosas is a new media artist, designer and scholar of Chilean descent whose creative works and collaborative explorations engage a range of media, technologies and disciplines.
-His conceptually layered creative work and research seek to open a critical space to reflect upon digital culture and to chronicle latent technology-impelled impositions, emerging ideologies and ironies at play.
-Rosas has presented, lectured and exhibited his creative research at notable national and international venues, media festivals and conferences.
-He is currently Head of New Media and Professor in Charge of the Interdisciplinary Digital Studio Program at Penn State University where he has taught since 2001 after spending 6 years on the Faculty at the California Institute of the Arts.
-Rosas received his MFA from the Cranbrook Academy of Art in 1995.
+Carlos Rosas is a new media artist, designer, and scholar of Chilean descent whose creative works and collaborative explorations engage a range of media, technologies, and disciplines.
+His conceptually layered creative work and research seek to open a critical space to reflect upon digital culture and to chronicle latent technology-impelled impositions, emerging ideologies, and ironies at play.
+Rosas received his graduate degree from the Cranbrook Academy of Art and has presented, lectured, and exhibited his creative research at notable national and international venues, media festivals, and symposia.
+He is the Professor in charge of the Digital Arts and Media Design Program (DART) within The School of Visual Arts at Penn State University.

 - BA from The University of Arizona

 - Affiliate Faculty at the Sustainability Institute at Penn State